-- 1. To consider and adopt the Audited Standalone and Consolidated Financial Statements of the Company for the financial year ended on 31st March, 2024, the Reports of the Board of Directors and Auditors thereon. - 2.
-To appoint a Director in place of Smt.
-Prabhawati Devi Kothari (DIN: 00051860), who retires by rotation at this Annual General Meeting, and being eligible, offers herself for re-appointment.
+- 1. To consider and adopt the Audited Standalone and Consolidated Financial Statements of the Company for the financial year ended on 31st March, 2025, along with the Reports of the Board of Directors and Auditors thereon. - 2.
+To appoint a Director in place of Mr. Arun Kumar Kothari (DIN: 00051900), who retires by rotation at this Annual General Meeting, and being eligible, offers himself for re-appointment. - 3.
+To declare and approve payment of dividend on the 7.75% Cumulative Redeemable Preference Shares (CRPS) of the Company for the financial years 2016-17 and 2017-18. - 4.
+To re-appoint the Statutory Auditors of the Company